 Fat: People with IBS seem to have increased intestinal sensitivity to fat.
 High intakes of fat can also slow down the manner in which the intestinal content (stool) moves through the gut as well as reduce the movement of gas in your gut.
 This can make bloating much worse.

 Some people also report that rich or fatty foods are trigger foods that can cause IBS symptoms.
 However, there are no controlled studies investigating the effect of a low-fat diet for the treatment of IBS.

-Coffee, with or without caffeine, stimulates gastrointestinal motility and can cause diarrhoea in normal individuals.
+Coffee: With or without caffeine, coffee stimulates gastrointestinal motility and can cause diarrhoea in normal individuals.
 Studies with IBS patients have shown an improvement when caffeine was excluded, and recurrence of symptoms when caffeine was reintroduced.
 Up to 26% of individuals with IBS report limiting or avoiding use of coffee due to adverse reactions.

 The acronym FODMAPs stands for “fermentable oligo-, di-, and monosaccharides and polyols”.
 FODMAPs are short-chain carbohydrates that are poorly absorbed in the small intestine.
 These carbohydrates are fermented by gut bacteria, which produce gas and draw water into the gut.
 This, in turn, causes bloating, pain and diarrhoea.

 On the one hand, fermentation produces short-chain fatty acids that have, in recent years, been identified as beneficial to health.
 These fatty acids potentially protect against gastrointestinal disorders, cancer and cardiovascular disease.